 - Few researchers would admit to running very many tests against data and reporting results, which the authors term ‘fishing’ for significant results, or ‘p-hacking’.
 There are some algorithms that do this (multivariate logistic regression anyone?), but most research is not like this.

-- As a result, we underestimate the robustness of our results, and they often fail to replicate.
+- As a result, we underestimate the robustness of our results, and often, they fail to replicate.

 There are two critical questions that follow from Gelman and Loken’s critique.